MarshalLeeeeee/Unity_Explore/Readme.md

  - Create a new material via ```right clicking parent folder in project view / Create / Material```.
  - Load texture image via ```dragging the target image to Base Map```.
 The albedo color still affects.
  - ```Physic Material``` can be added to GameObject on its collider material, which is used to adjust friction and bouncing effects of colliding objects.
 For more details, click[here](https://docs.unity3d.com/Manual/class-PhysicMaterial.html). ```Friction``` reflects to coefficient of friction, ```[0,1]```, which is further classified as ```static friction``` and ```dynamic friction```. ```Bounciness``` reflects to bouncy, ```[0,1]```.
 Both parameter has mode of ```Combine```, which defines how the parameter of the two colliders are combined.
 The combination priority is ```Average < Minimum < Multiply < Maximum```.
 The default setup for ```Physic Material = None``` is the default initialized setup.
+ - Material can be emissive, the simplest emissive effect can be realized by choosing ```Emission``` for the material and define the light color and intensity.
  - We can get the material of the gameObject by ```GetComponent<Renderer>().material```.